Unwind in Iceland: Your Guide to Hot Springs + Chill Spots

 • The opening hours are flexible.

-• If the weather sucks (like cold wind or rain), it might not be as enjoyable.
+• If the weather sucks (like cold wind or rain), you’ll need to draw on your inner grit to enjoy the experience :)

 • Like the Mývatn Nature Baths, the sulfur smell from the geothermal water is a bit strong, so be ready for that.